wordswords/dotfiles/README.md

 ## VIM's inbuilt terminal

-1. You can run arbitary commands such as ``:term ls -al`` and see the results in an updating terminal.
+1. You can run arbitrary commands such as ``:term ls -al`` and see the results in an updating terminal.
 2. `<CTRL>-W "` will paste the contents of the clipboard into the terminal.
 3. `:terminal` just to open an empty terminal